chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 My colleagues and I are members of the [SODa project team](https://sammlungen.io/projekt).

-**SODa** advances sustainable infrastructures for research data and scientific collections and strengthens data literacy and data science expertise in collection-based research.
+**SODa project** promotes sustainable infrastructures for research data and scientific collections.

+Its goal is to strengthen data literacy and data science expertise in collection-based research.

-Across Germany, more than 1,200 scientific collections preserve and provide access to valuable research materials — from zoology and mineralogy to botany, archaeology, and game studies, and more.
+Across Germany, more than 1,200 scientific collections preserve and provide access to valuable research materials — spanning fields such as zoology, mineralogy, botany, archaeology, game studies, and many others.

-These scientific collections constitute a vital foundation for...
+These collections form a vital foundation for:

-* research-based knowledge production,
+* research-driven knowledge creation,
 * disciplinary development,
 * and academic teaching.

-But they also require structured and interoperable data management to stay sustainable.
+To remain sustainable and usable over the long term, these collections depend on structured, interoperable data management.

-This is exactly where **WissKI and ontology-based data modeling** can support real research workflows.
+This is precisely where **WissKI and ontology-based data modeling** can make a difference, providing powerful tools to support real-world research workflows.

 ## About the Team